Bit-Amukkani

-As early as 732.
-B.C.E. it was ruled by prince Ukinzer (also known as Mukin-zeri or Nabu-mukin-zeri) who became a king of Babylon in 732.
-B.C.E. instead of Nabu-shum-ukin II whom he superseded.
+As early as 732 BCE, it was ruled by prince Ukinzer (also known as Mukin-zeri or Nabu-mukin-zeri) who became a king of Babylon in 732 BCE instead of Nabu-shum-ukin II whom he superseded.
 Later, Tiglath-pileser III devastated Bit-Amukani for the second time and defeated Mukin-zeri.
-Shalmaneser III (856-824) inscriptions note that two Chaldean leaders (Mušallim-Marduk of Bīt-Amukāni and Adīnu of Bīt-Dakkūri) carried silver, gold, tin, bronze, elephant tusks, elephant skins, ebony and sissoowood (or meskannu-wood) as a tribute to the King of Assyria.
+Shalmaneser III (856-824) inscriptions note that two Chaldean leaders (Mušallim-Marduk of Bīt-Amukāni and Adīnu of Bīt-Dakkūri) carried silver, gold, tin, bronze, elephant tusks, elephant skins, ebony and sissoowood (or meskannu wood) as a tribute to the King of Assyria.

-Though unconfirmed statement, the economy of Bīt-Amūkāni probably relied on producing dates.
+Though unconfirmed, the economy of Bīt-Amūkāni probably relied on producing dates.

-Tiglath-pileser III described his genocide of Bit-Amukani with words: "the land Bit-Amukani I threshed as with a threshing instrument.
+Tiglath-pileser III described his genocide of Bit-Amukani with the words: "the land Bit-Amukani I threshed as with a threshing instrument.
 I took all of its people (and) its property to Assyria."
 Although Tiglath-pileser III's writings testify about conflict with Bīt-Amūkāni, Bīt-Amūkāni never went extinct but actually remained important through later Babylonian history.

 Sennacherib's inscriptions note that Bit-Amukani consisted of 39 walled cities and 350 villages.
 Its capital was Sapia (Assyrian Sapīya or Šapīya).